ngerritsen/wecodetheweb-hexo/source/_drafts/convenient-react-modals-with-portals-and-context.md

 );
 ```

 The app component got a few lines longer but now with a completely reusable modal.
-I mean, we could add another modal and it would just work as long as it has another id.
+We can now easily add another modal and it would just work as long as it has a unique id.
+We can do this in any spot in our application.
 Try to add a goodbye message below the 'Hello world' text for instance:

 ```js
 // In the app component